Help & FAQ

 Yes.
 Each book can have its own currency, so you can run separate budgets in different currencies side by side.
 Books are your top-level containers for accounts, budgets, and categories.
 What's not supported is mixing currencies within the same book.

 Yes.
 The Budgeting App works fully offline.
 You can log transactions, view your budgets, and manage your categories without a connection.
 Bank sync data is stored on your device, so you can also review and categorise previously synced transactions offline.
 You only need internet to pull new transactions from your bank or sync across devices.
-Most bank sync apps don't work this way.

 Budget rollover carries any surplus or deficit from one budget period into the next.
 If you underspend a category, that leftover rolls forward and adds to your next period's budget.
 If you overspend, the deficit is deducted.
 Rollover can be toggled on or off per category, so you control which budgets accumulate and which reset cleanly each period.
 It's a Pro feature.